gpopesc/docker-xfce-debian-synology/README.md

 #Minimal installation in docker for debian container with Xfce desktop

-It use about 500Mb disk size and it needs about 350-400Mb RAM It has built in vnc and noVNC for web access
+It use about 500Mb disk size and it needs about 350-400Mb RAM.
+It has built in vnc and noVNC for web access.

 Modify the password and the screen resolution in docker-compose Map your ports as you wish.
 The image was tested on Synology DS218+